Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Optical echo measurements

 Coherent optical spectroscopy of the present sample is carried out by two- and three-pulse echo (2PE and 3PE) experiments.
 The 8 lines of the central multiplet demonstrate similar optical coherence properties, therefore, in the following we discuss results measured for the line in the middle, which is marked by the red arrow, see Fig.~\ref{Spectrum}(b).
 This line corresponds to the transition between Zeeman states with nuclear magnetic number $m_I=1/2$.
-The length of the $\pi/2$-pulse is optimized to yield the maximum echo amplitude and is equal to 1.2$~\mu$s.
+The length of the $\pi/2$-pulse is optimized to yield the maximum echo amplitude and is equal to 1.2$~\mu$s which corresponds to the Rabi frequency of $\simeq2\pi \cdot 200$~kHz.
 An example of the heterodyned echo sequence for the pulse delay of $\tau=7~\mu$s is shown in the inset of Fig.~\ref{Echo_decay}.
-For each echo signal, we extract the pulse envelope and plot its intensity as a function of the delay between excitation pulses $\tau$.
-In order to avoid the heating of the sample and let the spins relax to their ground state, the echo sequence is repeated at an extremely slow rate of 2 measurements per minute.
+For each echo signal, we extract the pulse envelope, fit it to the $y=y_0+A \cdot \textrm{sech}(\Delta\tau/w)^2$ (where $A$ is the amplitude, the $\Delta\tau$ is the detuning from the maximum of the echo envelope, $w$ is the width of the echo, and $y_0$ is the background noise level) and plot its intensity, $A^2$, as a function of the delay between excitation pulses $\tau$.
+The Figure~\ref{Echo_decay} displays the normalized echo decay measured at the magnetic field of 280~mT at cryostat temperatures of 0.012~K, 0.15~K and 0.4~K. The echo decays are non-exponential as the consequence of the spectral diffusion.